 Whether you're talking to friends in a party, communicating with little kids in social gatherings, or sharing thoughts with business associates in a professional setting, you should always be aware of your audience.
-When you choose the language or tone they understand, conveniently communicate with you can each other misunderstandings.
+When you choose the language or tone they understand, you can conveniently communicate with each other without misunderstandings.